silinternational/simplesamlphp-module-mfa/README.md

         // ...
     ],

+The `accountNameAttr` parameter represents the SAML attribute name which has the user's account name stored in it.
+In certain situations, this will be displayed to the user, as well as being used in log messages.

 The `loggerClass` parameter specifies the name of a PSR-3 compatible class that can be autoloaded, to use as the logger within ExpiryDate.

+The `mfaSetupUrl` parameter is for the URL of where to send the user if they want/need to set up MFA.

 ## Testing Locally ##